hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- Evaluation Metrics

-* <b>Sensitivity/Recall</b> = True Positive Rate (TP/TP+FN) – It says, ‘out of all the positive (majority class) values, how many have been predicted correctly’.
-* <b>Specificity</b> = True Negative Rate (TN/FP +TN) – It says, ‘out of all the negative (minority class) values, how many have been predicted correctly’.
-* <b>Precision</b> = (TP/TP+FP)
-* <b>Sensitivity/recall – how good a test is at detecting the positives.</b> But, a test can cheat and maximize this by always returning “positive”.
+* <b>Sensitivity/Recall = (TP/TP+FN)</b> – It says, ‘out of all the positive (majority class) values, how many have been predicted correctly’/How good a test is at detecting the positives/how complete the predicted positive class is.
+But, a test can cheat and maximize this by always returning “positive”.
-* <b>Specificity – how good a test is at avoiding false alarms.</b> But, a test can cheat and maximize this by always returning “negative”.
+* <b>Specificity = (TN/TN+FP)</b>  – It says, ‘out of all the negative (minority class) values, how many have been predicted correctly’/How good a test is at avoiding false alarms/how complete the predicted negative class is.
+But, a test can cheat and maximize this by always returning “negative”.
-* <b>Precision – how many of the positively classified were relevant.</b> But, a test can cheat and maximize this by only returning positive on one result it’s most confident in.
+* <b>Precision = (TP/TP+FP)</b> – how many of the positively classified were relevant/how noisy it is.
+But, a test can cheat and maximize this by only returning positive on one result it’s most confident in.
-* <b>Accuracy</b> = (TP+TN)/(TP+TN+FP+FN), but when tha class is imbalanced, Accuracy may not be able to reflect the real accuracy, Balanced Accuracy is better
+* <b>Accuracy  = (TP+TN)/(TP+TN+FP+FN)</b>, but when tha class is imbalanced, Accuracy may not be able to reflect the real accuracy, Balanced Accuracy is better
 * <b>F score/F measure</b> = 2 * (Precision * Recall)/ (Precision + Recall) – It is the harmonic mean of precision and recall.
 Here, the formula is F1 score, which means both precision and recall are evenly weighted. `Harmonic Mean` means, for the case of two numbers, coincides with the square of the `geometric mean` divided by the `arithmetic mean`.
+People use F-score to measure the performance of multiple models, because some may have higher precision but lower recall, while others have lower precision but higher recall.
+So, F-score could help this.
 There are several reasons that the F-score can be criticized in particular circumstances due to its bias as an evaluation metric.
 * Evaluation Metrics Book: https://github.com/hanhanwu/readings/blob/master/evaluating-machine-learning-models.pdf
 * Reading Notes: https://github.com/hanhanwu/readings/blob/master/Evaluation_Metrics_Reading_Notes.pdf
 * <b> Hold-Out</b>: Normally, randomly partition 2/3 as training data, 1/3 as testing data.